Madonna and contemporary arts: Stage shows

 During best part of her career, Madonna's stage performances have been considered tableaux vivants and theatrical shows.

-During best part of her career, she attracted significant praise for her stage shows; they were regarded as "organized sequences of events, scripts, known texts and movements".
+During Madonna's imperial phase, she attracted significant praise for her stage shows; they were regarded as "organized sequences of events, scripts, known texts and movements".
 According to author Michael Heatley in 2008, she "always set high standards with her stage shows".
 Described as tableaux vivants, senior lecturer Ian Inglis said in 2013 that her live performances have been celebrated as "theatrical events", while others deem them "immaculate performances".
 Writing for Slant Magazine in 2015, Sal Cinquemani considered her "the greatest performer of our time", saying she is a "showgirl" with theatrical shows of "narrative storytelling".

 Madonna has been credited with helping propel artistic concepts for stage shows and tours in her generation, mainly for mainstream pop music shows.
 Some pointed out, how she divided into "thematic categories" her concerts in unusual forms.
 In William Baker's words, the splitting of sections derived that pretty much everyone copies or everyone is inspired by, and further mentioned "the modern pop concert experience was created by Madonna really".
 Lester Brathwaite from Logo TV, said she "transformed the concept of a rock concert from a mere live show into true performance art".
 Scholars and journalists, including Berrin Yanıkkaya and Matt Cain, detailed how she "paved the way" of extravaganza in concerts as a theatrical spectacle and having the female figure at center stage.
 If a specific title is mentioned, it is generally the Blond Ambition World Tour, for which Jacob Bernstein of The New York Times recognized other contemporary musicians, but with Madonna, he says, she set the tone.
 Speaking about her perceived influence, in The Twisted Tale of Glam Rock (2010), Stuart Lenig wrote: "Over the decades, Madonna's carefully choreographed and performed shows became a gold standard of pop theatre, inspiring others to re-embrace the stage".